Data Centers in Arica

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps directly in Arica as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary hub in Santiago.
-Secure, private network extensions can be established to bridge this gap.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Arica as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to the primary hub in Santiago.
+This ensures secure, low-latency access to cloud services.

-Internet Exchange Points (IXPs): Public peering is not established in Arica.
-Most network peering for the region is handled privately or routed through the PIT Chile IXP in Santiago, which aggregates national and international traffic.
+Internet Exchange Points (IXPs): Public peering is limited within Arica.
+Most network interconnection occurs privately within colocation facilities or is routed through the main exchange points in Santiago, which handles the majority of Chile's domestic traffic.

 Power Analysis